 - Myth: Employees Just Don’t Care About the Company

 - Fact: Many employers think their staffs aren’t too concerned whether the company thrives or not, as long as they continue to receive a paycheck.
 In fact, it’s critical for worker morale that they feel proud of their company and of what they do.
 In a recent poll published in the Wall Street Journal, more than three-fourths of workers said they are personally motivated to help the company succeed and were willing to put in extra effort to make that happen.
-The report also said that workers remained engaged in their company’s success if the employer provides “strong leadership, advancement and development opportunities, and a sense of control over their work environment.”
+The report also said that workers remain engaged in their company’s success if the employer provides “strong leadership, advancement and development opportunities, and a sense of control over their work environment.”
 “Numerous employee surveys have shown that ‘line of sight’ is critical to employee motivation and engagement,” said Rhodes.
-“When employees can see the impact they have on things as customer satisfaction, quality, sales or profit, they feel valued and are motivated to be even more productive.”
+“When employees can see the impact they have on things such as customer satisfaction, quality, sales or profit, they feel valued and are motivated to be even more productive.”

 - Myth: Treat Employees Well and They Will Remain Loyal